iWriteGigs

 Question #12

-C Cash received from the issuance of common stock.
+C Cash received from the sale of a used company truck.

 D Cash paid for supplies.